-To find out about getting involved in children’s ministry, contact Laura Gray
+To find out about getting involved in children’s ministry, contact the church office.

-To volunteer in our youth ministry, contact Stephen O’Neill
+To volunteer in our youth ministry, contact the church office.

 If you’d like to get involved in the hospitality team, or wish to volunteer in some other way, please contact firstname.lastname@example.org